 In the Summer of their second year, residents attend an internal physics course given by our department’s world expert medical physicists.
 The lectures cover the physics of all modalities to prepare for the ABR Core Exam as well as satisfying the National Regulatory Committee requirements to become an authorized prescribers of radiopharmaceuticals.

 Board Review Curriculum

-The radiology department participates in ## tumor boards.
+The department participates in a large number of weekly tumor boards.
 Residents have the opportunity to attend these conferences and present cases along with fellows and faculty in order to participate more fully in the various interdisciplinary teams.